Aquatic Aeration Solutions provides aeration solutions specifically designed for agricultural applications.

 COMMERCIAL COMPOSTING - Commercial compost systems generally manage a narrow range of feedstock materials in relatively large volumes.
 Fish waste, grape pumace, fruit pulp, greenhouse residuals, and some agricultural / livestock by-products such as beef paunch manure and poultry offal.

-AQUACULTURE COMPOSTING - There are many fish farms, hatcheries, and fish processing plants in Canada.
+many fish farms, hatcheries, and fish processing plants in Canada.
 Add fish waste to a compost mix pile with temperatures exceeding 131 degrees F. and within 3-days there is no evidence of fish remains.
 There is no “fishy” odor and will not attract pets or wildlife.
 It is nutrient-rich and full of beneficial microorganisms.

 VERMICOMPOSTING - Whether you plan on selling your finished compost, vermicomposting will greatly enhance its quality by allowing the worms to perform their magic in your stockpile.